 The One-Step transfection method gives best results.
-Add 80 $\mu$ l freshly dissociated cells to the complexes and then mix gently with pipette before transferring to a 96-well cell culture plate.
+Add 80 μ l freshly dissociated cells to the complexes and then mix gently with pipette before transferring to a 96-well cell culture plate.

 For the Two-Step method, first remove the used medium from the 96-well cell culture plate containing adherent cells.
-Then add 80 $\mu$ l of medium to transfection complexes and transfer medium and complexes to plate with adherent cells.
+Then add 80 μl of medium to transfection complexes and transfer medium and complexes to plate with adherent cells.

-Note: A separate Optimization Protocol can be downloaded as a two-page PDF document from our website.
+Note: The Optimization Protocol (Steps 1-4) can be downloaded as a onepage PDF from our website.
 Information regarding the optimization of pDNA and siRNA transfections in different formats is provided on the next page.